 Department of Education

-The Education Administration Specialist Ed.S.
-Program is an applied degree program for the professional development of principals and superintendents licensure.
+The Education Administration Specialist (Ed.S.)
+Program is an applied degree program approved by the Minnesota Board of School Administrators (BOSA) for the licensing of principals and superintendents in Minnesota.

 Core courses are delivered using a hybrid model of face-to-face and online delivery, depending on the nature of each course.
-The schedule illustrates the course rotation and anticipated amount of face-to-face class attendance required for each course.
-Class meetings will be scheduled on weekends.
+Students attend three face-to-face sessions per semester.
+This schedule shows the course rotation.

 The goals of this program are to help candidates:

 - Acquire greater content knowledge in administration at site and district levels.

 - Develop abilities for research in the field of educational administration.

 - Evolve a broadened professional background in areas related to systems, safety, assessment, and human interactions resulting in greater administrative acumen.

 - Increase levels of cultural competence.

 - Acquire Principal or Superintendent Licensure and an Ed.S.
 Degree.